How Solar Panels Can Increase Home Value

 The average American moves about 11.7 times in their lifetime.
 Since moving is already a hassle, there is no reason to add solar to the list of discomfort that comes with the process.

-When it comes to leased versus owned solar arrays, homes with owned solar panels are entirely different.
+When it comes to leasing versus owned solar arrays, homes with owned solar panels are entirely different.
 In fact, there are several reasons why owned panels are a better option.

 Benefits That Come With Purchased Solar Panels